blewater/pifabric/README.md

 # * Run Once *
 * invoke chaincode
-# requires priviledged sudo access for accessing
+# requires privileged sudo access for accessing
 # the sensor functions to initiate the chaincode
 # it also saves the first sampling in the ledger
 ./2.initcc.sh